Deputy Executive Director

-Co-founder Dorothy Tegeler is Co-Legal Director of the Asylum Seeker Advocacy Project (ASAP).
+Co-founder Dorothy Tegeler is Deputy Executive Director of the Asylum Seeker Advocacy Project (ASAP).
 Since its founding, ASAP has prevented the imminent deportation of hundreds of asylum seekers and provided community education to thousands of asylum seekers online.

 Prior to joining ASAP, Dorothy worked for five years as Editor and Assistant Director of the health education nonprofit Hesperian Health Guides, best known for its practical books such as Where There Is No Doctor.
 At Hesperian, Dorothy edited sixteen community health manuals in English and Spanish and helped to launch a “health wiki” that is now used by over 4 million people per year.
 She also has a background in organizing for domestic worker rights and disability justice with the group Hand in Hand.